microsoft/code-with-engineering-playbook/docs/code-reviews/pull-request-template.md

 - [ ] I ran the lint checks which produced no new errors nor warnings for my changes.
 - [ ] I have checked to ensure there aren't other open Pull Requests for the same update/change.

-## Does this introduce a breaking change?
+## Does This Introduce a Breaking Change?

 ---